-Delicious bottles of wine are definitely the sweet results of all the hard work Iowa wine-making requires.
-But something equally as sweet is the small community of winemakers who uplift and bring others with them.
-Drinking Iowa wine is so much more than a great glass of wine, it’s history, hard work, local makers and growers, and inspiring badass women.
+Nuanced bottles of wine are the sweet results of the hard work wine-making requires in Iowa.
+Something equally as sweet is the small community of winemakers who uplift and bring others along with them.
+Drinking Iowa wine is much more than a glass of great wine, it’s history, hard work, supporting local makers and growers, and inspiring badass women.

 1. It’s Not Easy to Grow Grapes In Iowa

 When you think of wine destinations you likely don’t consider Iowa a notable one.
 And for very logical reasons.
 With a colder climate than most well-known wine-making regions, Iowa doesn’t lend itself to being an easy place to grow grapes.

 The interesting, and very obvious, thing about Iowa—it has some of the best soil on earth.
 The dark rich soil of Iowa is ideal for crops, which isn't surprising considering one of Iowa’s largest industries is farming.
 Where Iowa lacks in temperate climate, it makes up in soil.
 At least that's what us Midwesterners tell ourselves.